NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/Workload-Factory-API-Samples/README.md

 # Workload Factory API Samples

 The idea behind this folder is to show examples of how to use the [Workload Factory APIs](https://console.workloads.netapp.com/api-doc).
-Not every API is covered, but the ones required to get you started (i.e. get a refresh token, get the BlueXP accountID, get BlueXP credentials ID) are included.
+Not every API is covered, but the ones required to get you started (i.e. get a bearer token, get the BlueXP accountID, get BlueXP credentials ID) are included.
 Once you have the information provided from these APIs you are ready to start calling the others.
 While these examples are implemented as bash shell scripts you should be able to translate them to the programming language that you prefer, such as Python, Go, or JavaScript.

-You authenticate to the Workload Factory APIs with an "Bearer Token."
+You authenticate to the Workload Factory APIs with a "Bearer Token."
 You generate a bearer token by running a specific API using your "Refresh Token."
 Instructions on how to obtain your "Refresh Token" and generate an bearer token can be found in the [NetApp Console documentation](https://docs.netapp.com/us-en/bluexp-automation/platform/create_user_token.html#1-generate-a-netapp-refresh-token).
-Note that the bearer tokens expires after 24 hours whereas the Refresh Token does not expire until you revoke from the NetApp Console.
+Note that a bearer token expires after 24 hours whereas the Refresh Token does not expire until you revoke it from the NetApp Console.

 Also note that all these scripts depend on the [wf_utils](wf_utils) file that contains common functions used by all of them.
 So, if you copy just one of these scripts, make sure to also copy the `wf_utils` file as well.

-To make it easier to run the scripts, a `get_token()` function is included in the `wf_utils` file that retrieves an bearer token for you.
-So, you don't have to worry about manually generating an bearer token everyday instead, you just pass the "Refresh Token" to the scripts, they will call the `get_token()` function and generate an bearer token for you.
+To make it easier to run the scripts, a `get_token()` function is included in the `wf_utils` file that retrieves a bearer token for you.
+So, you don't have to worry about manually generating a bearer token everyday instead, you just pass the "Refresh Token" to the scripts, they will call the `get_token()` function and generate a bearer token for you.

 ## Prerequisites
 To run these scripts, you need to have the following prerequisites: